DanielJMaia/milestone-project-1-band/README.md

 - Ensured all the songs are working.
 - Ensured all the "book now" buttons in the schedule section linked to the appropriate pages.
 - Clicked on all the social media posts to make sure the embeds were working correctly.
 Repeaped once again for the youtube videos too.
+- Accessed the correct spotify page by clicking on the albums, tested that the songs played when clicked despite being placeholder songs.

 ### shop.html